 I love my religion.
 The same way I love my country.
 When you love something you acknowledge all of its greatness – and all of its faults.
 When you love something, you want it to be the best it can possibly be.
 When you love something, you don’t brush its faults to the side to make yourself look good.
 You acknowledge them, you confront them head on and you “fix” them.
 I love Islam.
 And I love America.
 And it’s why I confront their faults with the appropriate aggression needed to make the necessary changes for both to survive.

 If I didn’t love my country, I wouldn’t bother to speak up against the corruption carried out against whole groups of people in “her” (America’s) name.
 I wouldn’t bother speaking up against the injustices brought on to my fellow citizens by the Trump administration.
 I wouldn’t have bothered to head to Washington D.C. at 4 in the morning to march with 500,000 other women in my nation’s capital to demand the change we deserve and NEED in order to progress as a country to a point where real equality can finally be seen at the end of the very long and dark tunnel.
 I wouldn’t bother protesting every travel ban this ass-hat of a president we have is attempting to put into place.
 I wouldn’t bother reminding people that this country – for all intents and purposes of this piece – was “founded” (stolen) on the idea of religious freedom and freedom of speech.
 I wouldn’t find solace in the amount of potential that I truly do believe the U.S. has to finally be great – not again – but for once.
-I acknowledge our twisted history― which has been so warped and white washed before being shoved down our throats as children in order to instill some bizarre patriotism in our youth― as a way to remember the true roads we have traveled to get to where we are today – and remind people that we do not want to regress to those times.
+I acknowledge our twisted history― which has been so warped and white washed before being shoved down our throats as children in order to instill some bizarre patriotism in our youth― as a way to remember the true roads we have traveled to get to where we are today – and remind people that we do not want to regress back to those times.
 We want to confront them and make them “right” so that we may move forward as a united nation that can finally serve as a safe home for all of its people.

 That’s what you do when you love something.
 You challenge the norm in an effort to bring on greatness and openness.